dochy-ksti/dochy/readme.md

 We modified one string and saved as JSON format at a time, and it was repeated 100 times.
 The total amount of the files was about 1 GB.

+It means 10 % of the data is modified each time.
+Data tends to be modified partially, so 10 % is not very uncommon setting, I think.

 Equivalent Dochy data is created, modified, and saved 100 times.

 Dochy saves "diff".
 Only 1 MB of the modified data is saved at best.